HMO Licensing Changes

 - Public Notice: Designation of an Area for Additional Licensing of Houses in Multiple Occupation (PDF, 117KB)

-- Council supports new housing licencing scheme - news story
+- News Story: Council supports new housing licensing scheme

 What do I need to do?

-If you have a property that now meets the minimum criteria and you do not already hold a licence for that property then you will need to apply to the Council for a licence.
+If you have an unlicensed HMO, you will need to apply to the council for a licence.

 What happens if I don’t apply?